 While this is highly useful, it is limited because when part of a sample is tagged with fluorophores, the entire area will light up equally.
 That makes it impossible to distinguish between the fluorescence on the surface of a thick sample and the background fluorescence, which in turn, makes it difficult to observe anything useful about the sample.

 That’s where confocal microscopes are helpful.
 Instead of fluorescence, this configuration uses lasers as the microscope objective and pinhole filters to eliminate the issues with fluorescence, while also increasing the resolution and contrast of the image to improve it.
-It’s possible to focus the laser on specific parts of the sample, which ensures only that part of the field of view will light up, making it much easier to observe.
+It’s possible to focus the laser on specific parts of the sample, which ensures that only a specific part of the field of view will light up, making it much easier to observe.

 How Does A Confocal Microscope Work

-The detector is attached to a computer that builds the image, one pixel at a time, as there is never a complete image of the sample.
+The PMT is attached to a computer that builds the image, one pixel at a time, as there is never a complete image of the sample.
 At any moment, only a single point of the sample is observed.
 The limitation of the confocal microscope is in the scanning mirrors.

 The laser light intensity can be adjusted by neutral density filters.
 The scanning mirrors move quickly.
-One mirror tilts the laser beam in the X-direction, while the other tilts the laser beam in the Y direction.
+One mirror tilts the laser beam in the X-direction, while the other tilts the laser beam in the Y-direction.
 This is different from conventional microscopy in the sense that with a conventional microscope, light only travels as far as it can penetrate into the specimen.
 With confocal, it travels at a narrow depth, one level at a time, to achieve a limited, yet controlled depth of focus.

 With the majority of software options, optical sections can be collected at the perpendicular lateral (x and y-axis) as well as transverse plans (x and z-axis) and the y and z-axis.)